ClementNerma/Rave/docs/master.md

 }
 ```

-Iterator functions are declared prefixed with the `iter` function.
+Generator functions are declared prefixed with the `gen` function.
 Its return type is the type of value it generates.
 When a value has been generated, it can be "returned" with the `yield` keyword.
 This pauses the function and goes back to the caller, like a normal `return` (though it works even within sub-functions).
 When we ask the iterator for a new value, the function is not ran again from the beginning, but simply resumed, and so we can use its local variables to store informations.

 We can now use it: